SCALE-LETKF-RIKEN/scale-letkf/doc/PAWR-DA.md

 ## Target events

-The test experiment for Saitama MP-PAWR is on the heavy thunderstorm event occured in central Tokyo in July 30, 2021.
+The test experiment for Saitama MP-PAWR is on the heavy thunderstorm event that occurred over central Tokyo on July 30, 2021.

 <img src="img/PAWR/obs_dbz_20210730060000.png" width="400px">